 By Muriel Bristol (Transcriber) | August 8, 2019

-In this year, we encounter a fur coat thief, a persistent fire, new mill construction, a beer conviction, cold weather, ice for sale, a misidentification, shoe workers wanted, and more cold weather.
+In this year, we encounter a fur coat thief, a persistent fire, new mill construction, a beer conviction, cold weather, a blacksmith wanted, ice for sale, a misidentification, shoe workers wanted, and more cold weather.

 A Boston man was arrested for the theft of a fur-lined coat from John E. Townsend of Milton Mills.
 (Townsend was the heir of the H.H.
 Townsend blanket factory).

 ARRESTED IN BOSTON.
 Fur Coat Thief Captured by the Police of That City.
 Sheriff Myron Johnson of Union, N.H., was here today on his way to Boston where the police of that city will turn over to him a prisoner arrested on Friday for larceny of a fur coat at Milton Mills (Portsmouth Herald, February 5, 1910).